-Campus Police Services is located within the college's Administration Division and reports to the vice president for administration.
+Campus Police Services reports to the Vice President for Information Technology and Public Safety.
 TCNJ's Office of Campus Police Services consists of a chief, captain, lieutenant, sergeants, detective bureau, patrol officers, public safety telecommunicators, and security officers.

-All police officers are fully trained, commissioned, and armed in accordance with the state laws under which they are appointed.
+All Campus Police Officers are fully trained, commissioned, and armed in accordance with the state laws under which they are appointed.
 They have all powers of police and constables in criminal cases and offenses against the law throughout the state of New Jersey.

-The Office of Campus Police Services maintains a close relationship and consults with the Ewing Township Police Department on matters of mutual concern.
-The Ewing Township Police Department and its officers also have full police authority on the campus (Source: NJSA 18A:6-4.2 et seq.).
 Incidents occurring on campus are handled fully by the Office of Campus Police Services.
 This includes the duties of response, investigation, and subsequent prosecution of any criminal activities.

-The Mercer County Prosecutor's Office, Sheriff's Department, and New Jersey State Police also serve as valuable resources to the Office of Campus Police Services when needed.
+The Office of Campus Police Services also maintains a close relationship and consults with the Ewing Township Police Department on matters of mutual concern.
+The Mercer County Prosecutor's Office, Sheriff's Department, and New Jersey State Police have MOU's with TCNJ, and also serve as valuable resources to the Office of Campus Police Services when needed.
 The college also occupies several off-campus properties in Ewing Township.
+TCNJ does not have any recognized student organizations included in these off-campus locations.
 The Ewing Township Police Department monitors and responds to emergencies and criminal activity at these locations and shares pertinent information with the Office of Campus Police Services whenever appropriate.